-This Salt Lake County Watershed Planning and Restoration (WPRP) report aims to quantify and explain the functionality of the Jordan River Watershed and sub-basins within Salt Lake County jurisdiction.
+This Salt Lake County Watershed Planning & Restoration Program (WPRP) report aims to quantify and explain the functionality of the Jordan River Watershed and sub-basins within Salt Lake County jurisdiction.
 The 2009 Salt Lake Countywide Water Quality Stewardship Plan (WaQSP) identified data gaps when trying to determine overall watershed health.
 These data gaps lead to continued monitoring of the Jordan River Watershed in an effort to track how ecosystems respond to water availability, management practices, and restoration efforts.

-In the 2017 water year (October 1, 2016 - September 30, 2017) WPRP collected nearly 650 samples from over 100 locations within the Jordan River Watershed.
+In the 2018 water year (October 1, 2017 - September 30, 2018) WPRP collected over 1,800 samples from 147 locations within the Jordan River Watershed.
 WPRP Staff will continue to monitor water quality in the Jordan River Watershed with an aim to determine where/why degradation occurs, and provide solutions to preserve the chemical, physical, and biological integrity of the watershed.